Azure/aks-engine/docs/topics/azure-stack.md

   agentpool: linuxpool
 ```

 If a `LoadBalancer` service was already created in your cluster, you can find out which agent pool was selected as the load balancer's backend pool by inspecting the load balancer `backend pools` blade in the Azure Stack Hub portal.
+Once you have that information, you can specify the target agent pool by updating your deployment/pod yaml (as explained in the previous paragraph).

 ## Frequently Asked Questions